Thyroid disorders

 Hyperthyroidism indicates a thyroid that works too fast.
 The most common symptoms are heart palpitations, sweating, tremors, anxiety, diarrhoea, emaciation and menstrual changes.

-• Toxic adenoma (toxic nodule): dysregulation of thyroid function due to the presence of an overactive zone in the thyroid gland (hot nodule).
-This causes symptoms of too fast a thyroid function.
+- Toxic adenoma (toxic nodule): dysregulation of thyroid function due to the presence of an overactive zone in the thyroid gland (hot nodule).
+This causes symptoms of an overactive thyroid function.

-• Autonomous or toxic goitre (autonomously functioning thyroid gland): occurs when several warm nodules work autonomously and no longer 'listen' to the brain (which normally controls the thyroid gland).
-This causes symptoms of too fast of a thyroid function.
+- Autonomous or toxic goitre (autonomously functioning thyroid gland): occurs when several warm nodules work autonomously and no longer 'listen' to the brain (which normally controls the thyroid gland).
+This causes symptoms of an overactive thyroid function.

 Thyroid dysfunction during pregnancy or wish for a pregnancy